MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Transforms

-Entities have three transform properties: position, rotation, and scale.
+Entities have three transform properties: [position](#position), [rotation](#rotation), and [scale](#scale).
 You can use the properties panel or the "manipulation handles" to manipulate these properties.
 Editing these values determines how entities are transformed when a new instance starts. **Within the Horizon editor you can only configure initial position, rotation, and scale**.
-If you want these values to change while the world is running, you will need to modifying the values using scripting.
+If you want these values to change while the world is running, you will need to modify the values using scripting.

 In the desktop editor you can switch quickly between transform tools via the keyboard.
 | Manipulation Tool  |  Keyboard Shortcut |